Ferndale High School (Washington)

 Ferndale High School is the only high school in Ferndale, Washington.
 Ferndale High School (FHS) is located on the coast of Puget Sound, in the northwest region of Washington State.
 The school is north of Bellingham and approximately 10 miles south of the Canada–US border.

-The school has a diverse student population that includes members of the nearby Lummi Nation and immigrants from Asia and Europe.
+The school has a diverse student population that includes members of the nearby Lummi Nation and immigrants from the Americas, Asia, Europe, and other nations.